maxlampe/FrogGAN/README.md

 ## Abstract

 Art can be understood by everyone and transcends boundaries in society.
-Sometimes art can become a part of your every-day life and seeing a couple of drawn, cute frogs on Reddit related to current events every Wednesday kinda makes you happy.
-Sometimes, you realize that you cannot draw yourself, but would still like to create content like it...
+Sometimes art can become a part of your everyday life and seeing a couple of drawn, cute frogs on Reddit related to current events every Wednesday kinda makes you happy.
+Sometimes, you realize that drawing is hard, but would still like to create content like it...

 To this end, I implemented _deep convolutional generative adversarial networks_ (DCGANs) in _PyTorch_